Resume Help · Updated August 2026

 What job title should I use for babysitting?

 "Babysitter" or "Childcare Provider," with "private clients" as the employer line.
+If you want another word for babysitter, "Caregiver" works when the care included more than children.
 Don't upgrade the title to "Nanny" unless it was a formal, scheduled arrangement with one family; inflated titles read as exactly what they are.

 Should adults put babysitting on a resume too?